pie/terms/general.md

 https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)

-We love to show off our work and share what we have learned with other people, so we reserve the right to display and link to any work as part of our portfolio and to write about the projects on web sites, in magazine articles and in books about web design / development.
+We love to show off our work and share what we have learned with other people, so we reserve the right to display and link to any work as part of our portfolio and to write about the projects on websites, in magazine articles and in books about web design / development.

 ## A bit of legal stuff

 We are specialists in what we do, but we are human os we can't guarantee that our work will always be error-free.
-We can't be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of a missed deadline, the operation of or inability to operate a web site or any other web pages, even if you have advised us of the possibilities of such damages.
+We can't be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of a missed deadline, the operation of or inability to operate a website or any other web pages, even if you have advised us of the possibilities of such damages.

 All services we provide to you are governed by these terms and conditions.
 If there is any conflict between them and any other agreement we make, then these terms and conditions will take precedence.